-RISK MANAGEMENT
+RISK ASSESSMENT

 The Annual Financial Statements are required to be prepared in accordance with the Local Government Act 1993 (as amended), the Local Government Code of Accounting Practice and Financial Reporting and the Australian Accounting Standards.
 Council has professionally qualified staff to ensure compliance with the reporting requirements.

-Council staff have also undertaken additional training in specialised areas.
-A higher level of assurance is attained from Council's auditors, Audit Office of NSW.
+Council staff has also undertaken additional training in specialised areas.
+A higher level of assurance is attained from EY and the Audit Office of NSW reviews.